 Olympia was a vibrant city situated in the western side of Peloponnese, a settlement dedicated to the worship of Zeus and Hera.
 The first large building to have ever been built on this site was the Heraion, a temple dedicated to Hera.
 It was built between 650 and 600 BC and was the largest temple in Greece at that time.
 The beautiful temple of Zeus was built in 470 BC.

 The site of Olympia was inhabited since 3000 BC, but it began to flourish only after the Mycenaean civilization arrived here.
-The first Olympic Games, held in the honor of Zeus, took place in 776 BC, and where a national event which gathered participants and spectators from the entire country.
+The first ancient olympic games, held in the honor of Zeus, took place in 776 BC, and where a national event which gathered participants and spectators from the entire country.
 The games were held until 393 AD, when the Roman Emperor Theodosius I called them a “pagan cult” and ended the tradition.
 The ruins of the stadium where the legendary games were held, and which could accommodate up to 40,000 spectators, can still be seen today on the site of Olympia.
 Many of the other important buildings of Olympia such as the Altis, Bouleuterion, Gymnasion, Hippodrome, the House of Nero, Metroon, Nymphaion and many other are still visible.

 The modern city of Olympia is today a popular touristic city, surrounded by beautiful hills.
 Getting to the ancient ruins of Olympia is a pretty easy task to accomplish as long as you follow the signs.
 For more details about the site don’t hesitate to visit the Olympia Archaeological Museum.

 If you see the ruins of Mycenae today, you will find it hard to believe that this was once a powerful kingdom that ruled a great part of the Mediterranean world.
 This happened between 1500 and 1100 BC, when the Mycenaean civilization was at its peak.
-The ruins of the acropolis you can see today date from between the 14th and 13th century BC, but it is believed that this site was inhabited since Neolithic times.
+The ruins of the ancient acropolis you can see today date from between the 14th and 13th century BC, but it is believed that this site was inhabited since Neolithic times.
 The city of Mycenae was once ruled by the famous King Agamemnon, and it is linked to the legends of Odyssey and Iliad.

 Check out Roman Ruins In and Around London